 Taking the approach that you’re not in the business of selling products but rather delivering something of value to the world of your customers is the most important step in building brand loyalty.

 One of the most important things you can express to your customer is that they are truly valued by you.
 Knowing that you don’t see them as a transaction, but as part of the family, they commit to purchasing more of your products or services and share those experiences with their friends and family.
 They become advocates and ambassadors of the brand to their circle of influence.

 Also, if you listen to them, they provide free yet invaluable feedback on your product or services.
 They spread word-of-mouth marketing for your brand via social media and, more importantly, face-to-face.
-Keep in mind that only 7% of social connection happens through social media and a face-to-face recommendation is ten times more powerful than one shared on Facebook.
+Keep in mind that only 7% of social connections happen through social media and a face-to-face recommendation is ten times more powerful than one shared on Facebook.

 - Engage Them with Your “Best Thing”